makerdao/community/governance/votes/Executive Vote - September 27, 2024.md

 address: "$spell_address"

 ---
-# [Executive Proposal] SBE Updates, Sky Ecosystem Liquidity Bootstrapping, Aligned Delegate Compensation, and Spark Proxy Spell - September 27, 2024
+# [Executive Proposal] SBE Updates, Sky Ecosystem Liquidity Bootstrapping, August 2024 Aligned Delegate Compensation, and Spark Proxy Spell - September 27, 2024

 The Governance Facilitators, Dewiz, and Sidestream have placed an executive proposal into the voting system.
 MKR/SKY Holders should vote for this proposal if they support the following alterations to the Sky Protocol.